hapijs/hapi/API.md

   context (accessible in rules as `Joi.ref('$query.key')`).
 Note that validation is performed in order (i.e. headers, params, query, payload) and if type casting is used (converting a string to number), the value of inputs not yet validated will reflect the raw, unvalidated and unmodified values.
+If the validation rules for `headers`, `params`, `query`, and `payload` are defined at both the routes defaults level and an individual route, the individual route settings override the routes defaults (the rules are not merged).
 The `validate` object supports:

     - `headers` - validation rules for incoming request headers (note that all header field names must be in lowercase to match the headers normalized by node).
 Values allowed: